sagarkulkarni1989/DevOps-Journey/Basic_concept/README.md

 The DevOps pipeline is designed to enable faster and more efficient software development and deployment by automating many of the manual processes involved.
 By using a pipeline approach, developers and operations teams can work together more closely and collaborate on each stage of the process, resulting in higher quality software that is delivered more quickly and with fewer errors.

+## Essentials of Cloud computing
+Cloud computing plays a crucial role in DevOps practices, as it provides the infrastructure and services needed to support agile and continuous software development and delivery.
+Here are some essentials of cloud computing in DevOps:

+**Elastic Infrastructure:**

+- Cloud platforms like AWS, Azure, and Google Cloud offer on-demand access to scalable and elastic infrastructure resources.
+- DevOps teams can provision and de-provision virtual machines, storage, and networking components as needed, allowing them to scale applications up or down quickly to meet changing demands.

+**Resource Automation:**

+- Infrastructure as Code (IaC) tools, such as Terraform and AWS CloudFormation, enable the automated provisioning and management of cloud resources.
+- DevOps teams can define infrastructure configurations in code, making it easier to version, test, and replicate environments.

+**Scalability:**
+- Cloud services provide autoscaling capabilities, allowing applications to automatically adjust resource allocation based on traffic and demand.
+- DevOps teams can set up auto-scaling policies to ensure that applications are responsive during traffic spikes.

+**Continuous Integration and Continuous Delivery (CI/CD):**
+- Cloud platforms integrate with CI/CD pipelines to facilitate automated testing, building, and deployment of applications.

+**Containers and Serverless:**
+- Cloud platforms support containerization with services like Amazon ECS, Kubernetes, and Azure Kubernetes Service (AKS).
+- Serverless computing, available on platforms like AWS Lambda and Azure Functions, allows DevOps teams to focus on code without managing underlying infrastructure.

+**Monitoring and Logging:**
+- Cloud providers offer monitoring and logging solutions, such as AWS CloudWatch and Azure Monitor, to gain insights into application and infrastructure performance.

+**Security and Compliance:**
+- Cloud providers offer robust security and compliance services to protect cloud environments and data.

+**Disaster Recovery and Redundancy:**
+- Cloud platforms provide disaster recovery and redundancy options to ensure high availability of applications.

+## Cloud Providers

+**Amazon Web Services (AWS)**
+**Microsoft Azure**
+**Google Cloud Platform (GCP)**
+**IBM Cloud**
+**Oracle Cloud**
+**Alibaba Cloud**

+## DevOps Tools

+**Source Code Management**
+  - Git: The most widely used distributed version control system for tracking changes in code repositories.
+  - GitHub, GitLab, and Bitbucket: Platforms that provide Git repository hosting, collaboration, and code review features.

+**Continuous Integration and Continuous Deployment (CI/CD)**
+- Jenkins: An open-source automation server that supports building, testing, and deploying code.

+**Containerization and Orchestration**
+- Docker: A platform for developing, shipping, and running applications in containers.
+- Kubernetes: An open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
+- Docker Compose and Kubernetes Helm: Tools for defining and managing multi-container applications.

+**Infrastructure as Code (IaC)**
+- Terraform: An open-source IaC tool for defining and provisioning infrastructure in a declarative way.

+**Configuration Management**
+- Ansible: An open-source automation tool for configuring and managing servers and infrastructure.

+**Monitoring and Logging**
+- Prometheus: An open-source monitoring and alerting toolkit.
+- Grafana: An open-source platform for monitoring and observability.
+- ELK Stack (Elasticsearch, Logstash, Kibana): A set of tools for log collection, analysis, and visualization.
+- New Relic and Datadog: Commercial monitoring and analytics platforms.

+**Security and Compliance**
+- OWASP ZAP and Nessus: Tools for security testing and vulnerability scanning.
+- HashiCorp Vault: A tool for secrets management and data protection.
+- SonarQube: An open-source platform for continuous inspection of code quality.

+**Artifact Repository**
+- Artifactory and Nexus Repository: Repository managers for storing and managing binary artifacts and dependencies.